What yoga do I share?

-Dru Yoga is a beautiful flowing form of yoga that will help you to relax, unwind and stretch out your body.
+Dru Yoga is a form of yoga that will help you to relax, unwind and stretch out your body.
 It can help revive tired muscles, reduce back pain and combat stress.
 Dru Yoga gives the mind and body much needed rest and relaxation, to help you find a still point in a busy world.

 The therapeutic nature of Dru Yoga means that they are also good for those who might otherwise feel unable to attend yoga classes.
 They are ideal for beginners and no prior knowledge or experience of yoga is required.

 For those who have more yoga experience Dru Yoga can offer an alternative perspective to an existing yoga practice.
 As well as using physical asana, Dru Yoga works with the mental, emotional and spiritual layers of yoga.

 It can sit very comfortably alongside other traditions, particularly those of a more physical nature, or allow you to take a new direction into this very rich and layered approach.

 A lot of my clients have never tried Dru Yoga before they attend a class with me.